A Deadly Conflict at the Tajik-Kyrgyz Border

 By Naveed Qazi | Editor, Globe Upfront

-Notably, no third country assumed the role of lead mediator.
-Like the Collective Security Treaty Organization, Moscow said it was closely studying the situation.
-While Uzbek President Shavkat Mirziyoyev held phone calls with the presidents of the warring sides, Kazakhstan and Iran offered limited help, and China—the biggest economic partner of both Tajikistan and Kyrgyzstan—remained silent.
+No third country assumed the role of lead mediator.
+The Collective Security Treaty Organisation said it was monitoring the situation, but offered no direct intervention.
+Uzbek President Shavkat Mirziyoyev held phone calls with both leaders, while Kazakhstan and Iran offered limited assistance.
+China, the largest economic partner of both Tajikistan and Kyrgyzstan, remained silent.
+Analysts in The Washington Post described the lack of mediation as a worrying sign, suggesting that neither side’s international partners were willing to risk involvement.

 Comments